webdenim/material-components-kit/_pages/introduction.md

 Material Components for the Web
 [lacks of simple and easy-to-use "Bootstrap-like" utility classes](https://github.com/material-components/material-components-web/issues/23#issuecomment-316414839).
 Material Components Kit lives as a helper toolkit which provides such utilities to the parent library.
-Additionally, Material Components Kit brings components which are not presented in the MDC-Web and can be used without JavaScript.
+Additionally, Material Components Kit brings components which are not presented in the MDC Web and can be used without JavaScript.

 {% snippet html %}